 About Open Writing Assignments

 OWA stands for Open Writing Assignment, which is an invitational call for scripts and projects to writers to interview for a specific film or TV project.
 On Coverfly, a producer, manager, or studio executive will submit a request for a certain type of film, TV project, writer, or voice, which we will then make available to Coverfly users.

 OWAs are an essential part of the Hollywood film development system and one of the most common ways for professional writers to get work.
 Coverfly is taking the model used by studios and opening it up to Coverfly writers.
 An OWA is an opportunity for an industry member to tell you exactly what they are looking for in a project or a writer.

 Submitting to OWAs is free.
-To keep submissions targeted and of high quality, you must have a Coverfly Token to submit.
-Coverfly Tokens are merit based; you can earn them if your project places in certain contests or if your Industry Score increases above certain benchmarks.
+To keep submissions targeted and of high quality, you must have 1 Coverfly Tokens to submit.
 The goal is to have all submissions to OWAs be at a professional writing level.

 The OWA will be specific about genre, format, tone, style, length, and even types of characters and settings.
 Ideally, your project will match as many of the particular elements as possible.
 However, projects with similar themes or styles to the request, even if they don’t match the plot or subject exactly, will be considered as relevant writing samples.
 Ultimately, it is up to the writer to submit to OWAs that are the best match.

 You are certainly able to tweak an existing project to better fit the assignment, but we do not recommend any massive overhauls or rewrites.
 Scripts and writers that organically align with the OWA are more likely to be chosen.
 There will be more OWA opportunities, so we recommend waiting for the ones that match you best.